jellyfishsolutions/lynx-admin-ui/README.md

 ### `AdminType.Number`
 Indicates that the field is a number.
 It uses the standard input with type number.
 It is possible to specify the `min`, `max` and `step` values.

+### `AdminType.Date`
+Indicates that the field is a date.
+It uses the standard input with type date.

 #### `AdminType.Text`
 Indicates that the field is a long text.
 It uses the textarea.